GeoVaz09/HexaBit/README.md

 - Add rotary encoder for input
 - Use RGB LEDs for extra state feedback
 - Add app switcher via long-press button logic
-- Create a web interface to select apps (via USB or serial)